alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 > symbols.
 This allows to merge same symbols from different object
 > files to a single one.
 But this process might be broken for `static`
 > methods of template classes.
 These methods will have internal
-> linkage so the can't be merged.
+> linkage so the they can't be merged.

 #### Overriding Symbols At Runtime

 The process of symbol search described above allows interesting technique of symbol interception.
-The variable `LD_PRELOAD` main contain names or paths of shared object to load first _before_ program.
-Since they loaded before program they symbols win in symbol selection.
+The variable `LD_PRELOAD` contains names or paths of shared object to load first _before_ program.
+Since they are loaded before program their symbols win in symbol selection.
 This allows to substitute implementations.

 Please take into consideration the following aspects:

-1. In general, all set of functions should be intercepted together.
+1. In general, the whole set of functions should be intercepted together.
 For example, if `malloc()` is intercepted the following function form _incomplete_ list should be intercepted too: